BUSINESS: Family media brand

 - Qualys VM

 Highlights for Children Solves Vulnerability Management Puzzle

-With its move to the Qualys Cloud Platform, Highlights for Children was able to move away from ad hoc vulnerability assessments and better manage its network and web application risks.
+With its move to the Enterprise TruRisk Platform, Highlights for Children was able to move away from ad hoc vulnerability assessments and better manage its network and web application risks.

 Family media brand Highlights for Children, Inc., is fully committed to helping kids to be their absolute best by sparking their inner creativity, curiosity, thinking ability and imagination.
 The company’s motto, Fun with a Purpose, can be found on every page of its magazines and educational products and includes games, puzzles, and crafts such as Puzzlemania, Puzzle Buzz, and Which Way USA.
 Highlights for Children has come a long way since its first issue run of 20,000 copies in June 1946.
 Since then, more than one billion copies of the magazine have been shipped.